jrising/arachne/prompts/ccecon.md

 | Readings | Textbook chapters | Academic papers |
 | Assignments | More exercises | More self-directed |

-The final will be consistent with the path you follow.
+The final will conform to the path you follow.

 **Prerequisites**:
 - **MAST 488**: APEC/ECON 343 Environmental Economics or permission of the instructor.